hmaerki/experiment_micropython/board_PYV3_sanmuchina/README.md

 ## My rating of this board
 I like the board for these reasons
-- The board seems to be exactly PyBoard v3
+- The board seems to be PyBoard v3 compatible.
 - Physically big: Pin names are readable.
 Plenty of room for stackable header.
 - All I tested worked as expected.
 - Cheap.
 Cheap delivery.